Code-Screen/Code-Screen.github.io/docs/creating-custom-kotlin-maven-assessments.md

 If you want to add files that your hidden unit tests use and hence are also not visible to the candidate, the names of these files must begin with `hidden` (case-insensitive), e.g., `hiddenFoo.json`, `hiddenFoo.csv`, `HiddenFoo.kt`, etc.

-All unit tests must use the [`Junit`](https://junit.org/junit5/) assessment framework and the `pom.xml` file may only be updated to add dependencies required for your coding assessment.
+All unit tests must use the [`Junit`](https://junit.org/junit5/) test framework and the `pom.xml` file may only be updated to add dependencies required for your coding assessment.

 ### Examples